Heolddu Comprehensive School

 Heolddu Comprehensive School is a school located in the town of Bargoed, South Wales, and serves the town of Bargoed as well as the villages of Deri, Aberbargoed, Tir-Phil, Cascade, Gilfach, Tredegar and Brithdir in the Caerphilly LEA.
 The school has 700 pupils and 40 teaching staff.

 History

 The building itself was constructed in 1974.
 Until 2017 the school's motto had been "opportunity for all", it was then changed to “Achieving Excellence Together”.

+By 1989 the school began having classes in Japanese as a foreign language.
+Mike Howarth, then the headmaster, had taken Japanese classes.